jpush/jpush-api-python-client/README.rst

 ------------
 Dependencies
 ------------
-You need to install requests, the python http package, to use jpush python client;
+You need to install requests, the python http library, to use jpush python client;

 .. code-block:: sh